svetkaa-yo/PEZDispenser/README.md

 <li>Prints current candy amount</li>
 </ul>

-*  It is impossible to get more candies than are actually available, as well as overloading the Dispencer.
+*  It is impossible to get more candies than are actually available, as well as overloading the Dispenser.

 ### How to start? ⭐
 1. Build app using maven: mvn clean install